Galser/ptfe-demo-validcert/README.md

     ![Enter cert data](screenshots/1_1_fill_cert_data.png)
 - Now you will need to present your license file.
 Usually, it comes in a special tar-ball package with extension RLI.
 Press [Choose license] , Locate the file and upload.
 ![Add license form](screenshots/2_add_license.png)
-    > And you can also see - that the you've been automatically redirected to the new url : `https://ptfe-vagrant.guselietov.com:8800/`
+    > And you can also see - that you've been automatically redirected to the new URL: `https://ptfe-vagrant.guselietov.com:8800/`
     > and that the "lock" icon next to the FQDN of the site in the URL bar is closed, meaning that certificate recognized as valid by the browser and corresponds to the address of the site.
-- Next screen allows you to select between *Online* and *airgapped* installation.
+- The next screen allows you to select between *Online* and *air-gapped* installation.
 Choose **[Online]** :
 ![Choose install type](screenshots/3_choose_install_type.png)
 And press **[Continue]** button
 - On the next step, you will need to enter the password, that can be used in the future to access THIS, Admin Console :